zachreborn/terraform-modules/modules/aws/s3/bucket/README.md

 ```

 ### Lifecycle Rules With All Available Options
 This example shows all of the available options.
 All transition configurations are lists and can have multiple transitions configured.
+Any combination of the options can be used to create the desired lifecycle rule.
 ```
 module "logging_bucket" {
   source          = "github.com/zachreborn/terraform-modules//modules/aws/s3/bucket"